Susan Grant Lewin: Jewelry Collecting and Philosophy

-Architecture collection and exhibitions
+Architecture Collection and Exhibitions

 In addition to jewelry, Lewin has assembled a collection of architectural presentation drawings by major 20th- and 21st-century architects.
 She has described architectural drawings as:

-"These drawings transcend function.
-They are personal, poetic, and often provocative."
+These drawings transcend function.
+They are personal, poetic, and often provocative.

 In 2025, the Paul Rudolph Institute for Modern Architecture in New York presented Architecture = Art: The Susan Grant Lewin Collection, featuring approximately 50 works by architects including Frank Gehry and Steven Holl, as well as architectural photography by Ezra Stoller and Paul Clemence.
+The exhibition was held in the landmarked Modulightor Building.